-If your area is prone to more than one kind of weather emergency, pick the one most likely for the current time of year.
+If your area is prone to over one kind of weather emergency, pick the one most likely for the current time of year.
 During my research, I discovered that being struck by lightning is the most prevalent weather risk.
 Check out Thunderstorm Safety below for tips on preventing being struck by lightning.
-Only read about the most likely event for you to prevent overwhelm.
-Having emergency supplies is common to all of these emergencies.
+Only read about the most likely event for you at this time of year to prevent overwhelm.
+Having emergency supplies is common to these emergencies.

 Tornado Safety by the National Weather Service

 Wildfire in- depth information from the Red Cross:

 Preventing Wildfires, and home and yard tips from the Red Cross: